Christen Worm

 Christen Willumsen Worm (10 June 1672 – 9 October 1737) was a Danish theologian and Bishop of the Diocese of Zealand from 1711 until his death.
 Worm began his career as a scholar and a priest.
 Over the course of his tenure as bishop, his authority as primus inter pares was repeatedly challenged.

 Personal life

-Worm was born on 10 June 1672 in Copenhagen to Else Christensdatter Luxdorph (1647–1722).
+Worm was born on 10 June 1672, in Copenhagen to Else Christensdatter Luxdorph (1647–1722).
 His father, Willum Worm, was a prominent justice and historiographer royal.
 His sister, Susanne Malene Worm, was born in 1680 and died in 1735.
 In 1699 he married Christine Tistorph, the daughter of Mikkel Henriksen Tistorph (1628–1701) who was his predecessor as priest at St. Nicholas Church.

 During the Copenhagen Fire of 1728 the bishop's manor burnt down along with the diocese's archive and Worm's personal library collection which included the collection from his grandfather, Ole Worm.
 Worm died on 9 October 1737 in Copenhagen.
 He is buried at the Church of Our Lady.

 Education

 Worm entered the Metropolitanskolen in Copenhagen in 1686, from which he graduated in 1689.
-In 1692 Worm passed his theological examination, after which he became an assistant teacher.
+In 1692 he passed his theological examination, after which he became an assistant teacher.
 Between 1692 and 1694 he produced several theses through the University of Copenhagen.
 In particular, his thesis "De corruptis Antiquitatum Hebræarum apud Tacitum et Martialem Vestigiis libri II" was republished in the second volume of Thesaurus Antiquitatum Sacrarum, etc. in Venice, 1744, following his death.

 As a continuation of his studies, Worm traveled abroad.
 In October 1696 he stayed in Leiden but soon traveled on to England where he studied at Oxford.
 While studying at Oxford he had borrowed a manuscript, which he neglected to return before leaving in 1697 for Wolfenbüttel.
 There, one of the archivists asked to borrow the manuscript from Worm.
 It was returned to Oxford shortly thereafter, though rumor spread that Worm had intentionally stolen the document for monetary gain, an accusation which came forth in a 1737 publication.